The Business Office is responsible for the procedure for picking up checks, etc. A request for the

 All expired medication must be given to the Associate Director for Administration.
 The expired medication will then be sent to the EHS office, which ships the medication to an approved disposal facility.

-- ANNUAL SAFETY REFRESHER TRAINING
+- ANNUAL COMPLIANCE TRAINING

 According to SUNY State College of Optometry procedure, every employee must attend an initial safety orientation soon after they start work at the college and take an annual online safety refresher training every calendar year thereafter.